bashmish/builder-wds/README.md

 ### Configuring static build

-The builder implements `storybook build` command and comes with a default `rollup` configuration which adheres to browser standards and supports essential plugins of the storybook ecosystem.
+The builder implements the `storybook build` command and comes with a default `rollup` configuration which adheres to browser standards and supports essential plugins of the storybook ecosystem.

-It's using [@web/rollup-plugin-html](https://modern-web.dev/docs/building/rollup-plugin-html/) under the hood.

 #### rollupFinal hook

-Sometimes you might need to add an extra configuration for static build.
-There is `rollupFinal` hook for that.
+Sometimes you might need to add some extra configuration for the static build, you can use the `rollupFinal` hook for this.

 ```js
 // .storybook/main.js